Glamoured Studded Leather — (magical)

 - Saving Throws: Charisma, Dexterity, Wisdom

-- Skills: Acrobatics, Arcana, Investigation, Performance, Stealth
+- Skills: Acrobatics, Investigation, Performance

 - Languages: Common, Dwarvish, Elvish, Orc, Sylvan